sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 If your marketplace concept needs advanced features, you need to continue with customizations.
 In
-[the next part of this tutorial](/tutorial/add-extended-data/), we'll go through how to extend listing entity with extended data.
+[the next part of this tutorial](/tutorial/add-extended-data/), we'll go through how to extend listing entities with extended data.

 [› Go to the next article](/tutorial/add-extended-data/)